jschementi/challenge/README.md

 (beginning the discard pile).
 Play is round robin, with each player's turn consists of picking a card from either the top of the stack or the top of the discard pile, adding the card to their hand, and then discarding to the top of the discard pile.
-A player can only declare they win during their turn.
+A player can only declare they win during their turn, must still discard at the end of their turn and still have a winning hand.

 Pick **at least two** of the challenges below (you can do more!).
 You can decide to keep each individual challenge's implementation separate or